Verified Labels

 Incapacitated

 A person/body appears to have died or is dying.
-Not used if the person is unconscious, clearly breathing, or more likely than not still alive.
+This label shouldn't be used if the person is unconscious, clearly breathing or, more likely than not, is still alive.

 Signs of Injury

-• Maimed: Visible missing body parts on a dead body or living person.
-Also applies to severed parts found separately.
+Visible missing body parts, either on a dead body or a living person.
+It could also apply to severed parts such as a leg or an arm that can be found separately.

 Child

-• Participating in hostilities: A minor actively participating in hostilities in any fashion.
+Can be used when the footage shows a minor who is actively participating in hostilities in any fashion.

 Officer/Commander(s)

-Clear from orders being given, uniform/rank/insignia, or other visual or audio evidence that an individual is an officer or commander.
+Clear from orders being given, uniform/rank/insignia, or other visual or audio evidence that an individual in the video is an officer/commander, etc.

 WARNING

-This label should not be added based solely on a claim in the title.
+The label should not be added based on a claim in the title.

 Grave